Sage-Bionetworks/data_flow_scheduled_job/README.md

 # data_flow_scheduled_job

-Dockerfiles and scripts for scheduled jobs related to the Data Flow App
+Repository that contains code for a scheduled job that runs every 15 mins to keep Data Flow manifests up to date with the most recent Synapse changes.